eyalz800/vimrc/README.md

 * Jump within file:
 ```
 s{char1}{char2} - Jump to a location with the following two characters {char1}{char2}.
-; - Move forward to next option.
+Use the labels to select which location or ; to move forward to next option.
 ```

 * Close current window: